-First things first, you'll need to take an MBTI assessment.
+So, how can you get to know your characters' personality types?
+First, you'll need to take the MBTI assessment.
 The official test from The Myers & Briggs Foundation will set you back $50, but there are several free, unofficial tests that are just as professional and insightful.
 My personal favorite is the one offered at 16Personalities.com.

-In addition to the identification of a personality type, 16 Personalities offers an extremely insightful overview of what it means to have a certain personality type.
-You can learn about the strengths and weaknesses of the people who have a specific type, what careers best suit them, how they act and what they need from certain relationships, and so much more.
+In addition to the identification of a personality type, 16 Personalities offers an extremely insightful overview of what it means to be a certain type.
+You can learn about each types' strengths and weaknesses, what careers best suit them, how they act and what they need from certain relationships, and more.

 Applying the MBTI Assessment

 Finally, consider how you can implement your characters' personality types throughout your story.
 Here are few of my favorite ways: